SWMando/DevOpsBeginner/README.md

 - Saves all archived `tar.gz` files in its own directory `/var/log/logs_archived`

 Because the directory is in `/var/log/logs_archived` you might need elevated priviliges to run the script.

+### 3. Bash script 'log-analyzer.sh'.

+Script which shows the statistics based on the logs of the Nginx server.
+Here are the stats that are being shown:
+1. Top 5 IP addresses with the most requests
+2. Top 5 most requested paths
+3. Top 5 response status codes
+4. Top 5 user agents